victorhaynes/new-destiny/README.md

 from new_destiny.riot_get_request_with_retry import riot_request_with_retry

     # 8) Example Four: Imagine you have a workflow that requires many requests to build something "whole".
-    # Imagine you want the match details of n = LAGE_NUBMER Faker matches.
+    # Imagine you want the match details for n = LAGE_NUBMER of Faker matches.
     # For either resource or rate limit concerns you do not want to fire off n = LAGE_NUBMER requests concurrently.
-    # You can use riot_request_with_retry() to automatically retry a request that gets rate limited (raises an exception of type RiotRelatedRateLimitException)
+    # You can use riot_request_with_retry() to automatically retry a request that gets rate limited
+    # (raises an exception of type RiotRelatedRateLimitException)
     # up to a total number of attempts (default is 3).
+This protects your workflow against rate limit exceptions.
     # If a request gets rate limited more than the # of attempts specified the exception will propogate here.
-You can catch it with try/except.
-    # Other types of Exceptions will get raised immediately and do not get retried.
+    # You can catch it with try/except.
+Other types of Exceptions will get raised immediately and do not get retried.

     # You can still use standard python/asyncio tools to control the level of concurrecy or batch size
     # but this example simply demonstrates how this would work if you have a series requests that fire one at a time.
     # This function is useful if you have background jobs that interact with the Riot API.
     # It is probably inappropriate to have potential UI users of your application experience retry times
     #  if you do chose to expose a UI to users.
     fakers_matches = [
         "https://asia.api.riotgames.com/lol/match/v5/matches/KR_7658139863",
         "https://asia.api.riotgames.com/lol/match/v5/matches/KR_7658126453",